Nexmo/station/_partials/stitch/guides/calling-users/ios.md

 ## 2.0 -  📞 + ☎️ equals a call

-Earlier we droped the following in an action for our call emoji 📞: `call()`.
+Earlier we dropped the following in an action for our call emoji 📞: `call()`.
 We will program this function with our call convenience method now.
 Below `viewDidLoad()` declare a private function called `call()` like so:

 ```swift
 private func call() {